White Bigger Bottles

 A domaine which dates back to 1885, but which began properly in the early years of the 20th century under the current Henri's grandfather (also Henri).
 His son, Jean, was the one who really developed it.
 Henri arrived in 1975 and worked his way up, becoming the winemaker.
 In 2000 he began the building of the new winery at the bottom of Meursault, and he then bought out his brother and sister to keep the domaine as one, renaming it from 'Domaine Jean Boillot' to 'Domaine Henri Boillot' to avoid confusion with his brother Jean-Marc's domaine.

-After six years working alongside his father, Guillaume is the 'chef de culture', i.e. heads up the vineyard team, and has been entirely responsible for the vinification of the reds since 2012.
+Henri’s son Guillaume who was responsible for the vinification of the reds from 2012 to 2022.
 Henri continues to make the whites which he likes to be 'straight, taut, precise, pure and elegant'.
-Guillaume's input has resulted in red wines that have gained in definition and energy, without losing the luxurious velvety richness and fruit depth that they have always had.
-From 2018 he expanded his use of vinification intégrale in which the reds are vinified in the barrels they will be aged in - the cellar being equipped with 140 barrels with stainless steel doors in the ends, all made of wood they bought for the purpose, which has been dried for three years.
-Labour-intensive and time-consuming though it is, Guillaume clearly believes it is the way to more precision in the wines, and the difference is noticeable.
+Guillaume's input resulted in red wines that gained in definition and energy, without losing the luxurious velvety richness and fruit depth that they always had.
+From 2018 Guillaume expanded his use of vinification intégrale in which the reds are vinified in the barrels they will be aged in - the cellar being equipped with 140 barrels with stainless steel doors in the ends, all made of wood they bought for the purpose, which has been dried for three years.
+Labour-intensive and time-consuming though it is, Henri and his new oenologist Mireille Malis clearly thought it worth continuing, as now that Guillaume has left to become a négociant in his own right, the domaine has persisted with this method in 2024.
+Mireille, who was working at Fréderic Magnien, had previous experience with the domaine of the Lycée Agricole in Beaune as well as at Domaine Roederer in California and other stages in Bordeaux (Cheval Blanc) and Burgundy (Bouchard Père et Fils), will no doubt add her own thumbprint - 2024 saw the first use of an optical sorting machine and they are very happy with the results.

 The Domaine has roughly equal surfaces of red and white, and of which just under 4ha is the Monopole vineyard of Clos de la Mouchère, a walled enclave within the premier Cru Puligny Perrières.
 After the 2018 acquisition of small parcels in Latricières and Échezeaux, the Boillots bought the vineyards of Domaine Henri Darnat early in 2019, bringing in a new monopole Clos in Meursault, the Clos Richemont, part of 1er Cru les Cras.